- Home

 When should I tell my children?

-It’s common to feel unsure of the best time to tell your children; often there may be no right time.
-You may wonder if you should tell them soon after you’ve been told yourself, or wait until you have more details about test results and treatment.
+It’s common to feel unsure about the best time to tell your children.
+Often there is no right time.
+You may wonder if you should tell them soon after you’ve found out, or wait until you have more details about test results and treatment.
+Although it is tempting to delay talking to your kids, try to tell them as soon as you feel you can.

 It’s also a good idea to tell children if: